thismatters/django-svelte/README.md

 ## Devops concerns

-So, this isn't magic.
+So, this package isn't magic.
 For this to work you will need to have Node.js _somewhere_ in the mix.
 Fortunately, you won't need Node.js running in your production environment, but you will need it somewhere in your CI pipeline and probably in your dev environment.
 For a practical example of what this might look like for a production environment see [django-svelte-demo](https://github.com/thismatters/django-svelte-demo).

 ## Shoutouts